How to Parse JSON in Python - Easy Steps

 Debugging JSON parsing issues

-Use the pdb module to set breakpoints and debug your JSON parsing code.
+Use the pdb module to set breakpoints and debug your parsing code.

 import json